redhat-developer/kam/docs/test/test-guide.md

 $ export GITHUB_TOKEN=<Used to authenticate repository clones, and commit-status notifications (if enabled)>
 ```

 Then run the command `make e2e`.
-Target `make e2e` runs the test scenario under @basic tag.
+Target `make e2e` runs the test scenario under `@basic` tag.

-For running test scenarios which is specifically design for local verification, please follow few additional steps.

-* Create a file.
-For example: `mytoken`
-* Paste the GitHub access token and save the file
-* Export the file path.
-For example: `$export KAM_GITHUB_TOKEN_FILE=<path_to_mytoken>`

-Then run `make e2e-local`.
-Target `make e2e-local` runs the test scenario under @local tag.
+For running test scenarios which are specifically design for local verification, use target `make e2e-local`.
+Target `make e2e-local` runs the test scenario under `@local` tag.

 #### Using the GODOG_OPTS Parameter: